 During the fighting, in which more than one million fled their homes, the ethnic Azeri population - about 25% of the total before the war - fled Karabakh and Armenia while ethnic Armenians fled the rest of Azerbaijan.
 Neither population group has been able to return home since the end of the war.

 Karabakh is the Russian rendering of an Azeri word meaning 'black garden', while Nagorno is a Russian word meaning "mountainous".
 The ethnic Armenians prefer to call the region Artsakh, an ancient Armenian name for the area.

 Both sides have had soldiers killed in sporadic breaches of the ceasefire.
 The closure of borders with Turkey and Azerbaijan has caused landlocked Armenia severe economic problems.

 Since the truce, a simmering stalemate has prevailed.
 Azeris resent the loss of land they regard as rightfully theirs, while the Armenians show no sign of willingness to give it back.

 Russia, France and the US co-chair the OSCE's Minsk Group, which has been attempting to broker an end to the dispute.

 In a December 2006 referendum, declared illegitimate by Azerbaijan, the region approved a new constitution.
 Nonetheless, there have since been signs of life in the peace process, with occasional meetings between the Armenian and Azeri presidents.

-Significant progress was reported at talks between the leaders in May and November 2009, but progress then stalled, and in 2010-11 there were a number of serious ceasefire violations.
+Significant progress was reported at talks between the leaders in May and November 2009, but progress stalled, and since then there have been a number of serious ceasefire violations.